Human Fly (character): Human Fly (superhero)

-The second Human Fly was a young man of unknown identity who was severely injured during a car crash.
+The second Human Fly is a young man of unknown identity who was severely injured during a car crash.
 After a long hospitalization, including a number of reconstructive surgeries in which much of his skeleton was replaced by steel, he took on the masked identity of the Human Fly.
 As the Human Fly, he performed daredevil stunts to benefit various charities, especially those helping children with disabilities.

 His activities often drew him into conflict with criminals, who were often seeking to rob the charity events at which he performed.
 Additionally, he drew the attention of Spider-Man, who thought he might be the villain of the same name.

 The character was based on real-life stuntman Rick Rojatt.
 The comic book carried the tag line "The Wildest Super-Hero Ever – Because He's Real!", and photographs of Rojatt in a Human Fly costume appeared in the books.

 Powers and abilities

 The Richard Deacon version of Human Fly has inhuman physical attributes, winged flight, and surface scaling.
 His compound eyes enable him to see in all directions at once.
 By vibrating his wings, he can create powerful shockwaves with concussive force.
-Following his revival at the Hood's hands, Deacon is able to vomit acid capable of dissolving flesh or metal, as well as wings that are regenerative and bladed.
+Following his revival at the Hood's hands, Deacon is able to vomit acid capable of dissolving flesh or metal, as well as sharp wings.
+He possesses a healing factor that enables him to regenerate his wings if they are severed.

 The superhero version of Human Fly had his bone structure replaced by 60% steel, which allows him to withstand any injury that normal humans cannot.
 He is a master aerialist, unarmed combatant, and stuntman.
 The Human Fly utilizes a variety of specialized gadgets that helps him in his performances, depending on the stunt.